alainQtec/cliHelper.xconvert/Readme.md

   `Example`: Converting excel Files often result in [corrupted files](https://forums.powershell.org/t/converting-excel-files-in-powershell/10807).

-This is like AIO custom solution to extend the built-in functionality.
+This is like an AIO custom solution to extend the built-in functionality.

 </details>